Georgia Music Teachers Association's "Chapter of the Year" for 2022-2023!

 Yvonne taught string methods at Armstrong Atlantic State University from 1998-2020, was violist in the Magellan string quartet in residence at Georgia Southern University in 2008-2009, and was a member of the contemporary string quartet in residence at Cleveland State University in 1996-1997.
 She has performed viola concertos with the Savannah Symphony in their 1999-2000 and 2001-2002 Telfair series and the Hilton Head Symphony in their 2002-2003 season.
 Yvonne was a member of the Chamber Music Hilton Head string quartet for over ten years and continues to perform with the Coastal Symphony and the Jacksonville Symphony.
 Yvonne performs solo and chamber music concerts throughout the southeastern region and maintains a full private studio of violin/viola students in Savannah.
 Yvonne is married to violist, Lizhou Liu, and they have 3 children.

-Kristen Spiridon - woodwinds
+Kristen Spiridon Sanders

-Clarinetist Kristen Spiridon is an active performer and teacher in the Southeast.
+Clarinetist Kristen Spiridon Sanders is an active performer and teacher in the Southeast.
 Currently, she serves as Lecturer of Clarinet at Georgia Southern University in Statesboro.
 She also holds the titles of Principal Clarinet of the Savannah Philharmonic; Principal Clarinet of the Coastal Symphony; Second Clarinet of the South Carolina Philharmonic and Second Clarinet of the Augusta Symphony.
 Prior to her present appointments, she held the position of Second Clarinet with the Columbus Indiana Philharmonic.

-Ms. Spiridon has performed with numerous orchestras, notably the Atlanta Ballet, Charlotte Symphony, Jacksonville Symphony, the Louisville Orchestra, the Charleston Symphony, and numerous others.
+Kristen has performed with numerous orchestras, notably the Atlanta Ballet, Charlotte Symphony, Jacksonville Symphony, the Louisville Orchestra, the Charleston Symphony, and numerous others.
 She has appeared in concert at Carnegie Hall, Alice Tully Hall, and Strathmore.

-Ms. Spiridon holds a Master of Music degree and an Artist Diploma in Woodwinds from the University of Cincinnati College-Conservatory of Music (CCM) and a Bachelor of Music degree in both Performance and Education from the Peabody Conservatory at the Johns Hopkins University in Baltimore.
+She holds a Master of Music degree and an Artist Diploma in Woodwinds from the University of Cincinnati College-Conservatory of Music (CCM) and a Bachelor of Music degree in both Performance and Education from the Peabody Conservatory at the Johns Hopkins University in Baltimore.
 Her primary teachers include Richie Hawley, Steven Barta, Carmine Campione, and Chris Pedersen.

 Kristen is a Buffet Crampon Performing Artist, Chedeville Performing Artist, and RCW Performing Artist.